GalleriaJS/galleria/docs/options/index.rst

 - :doc:`dataSelector` Defines the selector Galleria should look for in the source.

+- :doc:`dataSort` Function to sort the data before using it.

 - :doc:`dataSource` Defines the Galleria data, or the HTML source where the data is found.